5 Tips on Growing an Organic Garden

 Recycle drink cups to cultivate tomatoes from seed.
 As soon as they’re ready to move, simply get rid of the bottom inch or so of each cup and plant directly in the ground.
 This prevents worms from making a meal of transplants.

 4.)
 Edible Gardens

 Edible gardens are becoming increasingly popular, not just in private homes, but also in schools and other communal spaces.
 Design is important when it comes to creating edible gardens.
 There are loads of garden specialists who will examine your existing garden space, and advise what could be achieved.
-If you have poor soil, then you might want to consider installing raised flower beds, which also mean you can grow more in a small space.
+If you have poor soil, then you might want to consider installing raised flower beds, which also means you can grow more in a small space.
 A lot of shade can make it difficult to grow certain plants, but not impossible, so grow edible plants that don’t need much sunlight, such as root vegetables and leafy greens.

 5.)
-Make Your Own Compost
+Make Your Compost

 Create environmental gardens that work in harmony with the natural world.
-If you’re looking to go organic and cut down on chemicals, then making your own compost making facilities means you can feed your plants and recycle waste.
+If you’re looking to go organic and cut down on chemicals, then making your compost making facilities means you can feed your plants and recycle waste.
 Compost nourishes plants, helps save water, kills weeds, and keeps food and garden waste out of landfills (where it gives off methane), instead of turning rubbish into gold dust!
-Lay compost around plants, blend with potting soil, use to strengthen struggling plants and much more.
+Lay compost around plants, blend with potting soil, use to strengthen struggling plants, and much more.